 A high school sophomore and future politician, Stella is a champion of the GenderCool Project, a youth-led movement helping to replace misinformed opinions with positive experiences by meeting transgender and non-binary youth who are thriving.
 She is deeply interested in the judicial system and plans to attend law school as part of her journey to becoming an elected official.
 Stella loves reading, writing, playing chess and the violin and doing artistic DIY projects.

 "Less than half of the states in our country provide equal protection for me under the law," Stella pointed out to US Senators in her testimony for the Equality Act.
 "How is that even American?"

-In this session, students will have some decisions to make.
-They will hear a series of brief, well-crafted "pitch" presentations from organizations that work with student leaders.
-Each of these presentations will answer four questions:
+In this session, students had some decisions to make.
+They heard a series of brief, well-crafted "pitch" presentations from organizations that work with student leaders.
+Each of answered four questions:

-Based on these presentations, students will fill out a survey to provide feedback and indicate organizations they want to connect with.
-Survey responses will directly affect breakout sessions that will take place after the conclusion of the conference.
+Based on these presentations, students filled out a survey to provide feedback and indicate organizations that they wanted to connect with.
+Survey responses directly affected follow-up meetings that took place after the conclusion of the conference.

 The American Civil Liberties Union (ACLU) defends the fundamental rights outlined in the United States Constitution and the Bill of Rights through public education, lobbying and litigation.

 Irene Rocha Rivera is the Education Policy Advocate and Organizer at the ACLU of Southern California.
 She focuses on community engagement, advocacy, policy research and litigation support for the statewide education team to ensure that the public education system provides quality education to all students.
 She is a graduate of UCLA and the first in her family to attain an undergraduate degree.
 She is a native Spanish speaker and proud daughter of immigrant parents who is committed to working on educational equity issues across CA.